-Induced breeding is also done by hypophysation (removal of pituitary gland).
-The gonadotropin hormone (FSH and LH) secreted by the pituitary gland influences the maturation of gonads and spawning in fishes.
+Induced breeding is also done by hypophysation (removal of pituitary The gonadotropin hormone gland).
+(FSH and LH) secreted by the pituitary gland influences the maturation gonads and spawning in fishes.
 Pituitary gland is removed from a healthy mature fish.
-Pituitary extract is prepared by homogenising in 0.3% saline or glycerine and centrifuged for 15 minutes at 8000rpm.
+Pituitary extract is prepared by homogenising in 0.3% saline or glycerine and centrifuged for 15 minutes 8000rpm.
 The supernatant is injected intramuscularly at the base of the caudal fin or intra-peritonealy at the base of pectoral fin.
 Male and female fishes start to spawn (release of gametes) and eggs are fertilized.
 The fertilized eggs are removed from the spawning place and kept into hatching hapas.